-Where to stay in Barcelona first time?
-In this blog post, I will help you to find the best areas to stay in Barcelona for first-time visitors (include video and map).
-I’ll also give you the list of the best hotels in Barcelona for all budgets (including the hotel where I stayed), and the safest places to stay in the city.
+In this blog post, I will help you to find Where to stay in Barcelona first time, best areas to stay in Barcelona for first-time visitors (with a video and map).
+I’ll also give you the list of the best hotels in Barcelona for all budgets (including the hotel where I stayed), and the safest places.

 Founded as a Roman city in the Middle Ages, Barcelona is the capital of Catalunya that has a rich cultural heritage.
 It is today an important cultural center and a major tourist destination of Spain.

-Located on the northeast coast of Spain looking out onto the Mediterranean, Barcelona attracted many renowned artists, poets, and writers.
-It is famous for its outstanding football team and the magnificent architecture of Antoni Gaudi, as well as Spanish Grand Prix, modern art museums, fabulous beaches, tranquil parks, flamenco, and amazing tapas.
+Located on the northeast coast of Spain looking out onto the Mediterranean, Barcelona is famous for its outstanding football team and the magnificent architecture of Antoni Gaudi, fabulous beaches, and amazing tapas.

 The Barcelona International Airport El Prat is less than 10 miles distant from the city center.
 Connections into the center are good and regular.
 There is even a metro which adds to the ease of getting around Barcelona while the City Pass is a great benefit to tourists.

 Where to stay in Barcelona first time?

 The best areas to stay in Barcelona for first-timers and tourists are Barri Gòtic, Placa De Catalunya, El Born, Eixample, El Raval, Poble Sec, and Barceloneta.
 These are central and popular locations, offering plenty of things to do and see.